 What is not covered yet?

 GrainBrief is a growing platform.
-We do not yet have: real-time CME futures quotes (requires paid exchange licensing), local elevator bid data from states outside our 11 covered by USDA AMS reports, ocean freight rates (Baltic Dry Index requires paid subscription), private crop tour estimates (Pro Farmer, StoneX — proprietary), or individual elevator-level basis by ZIP code (Barchart has this in their paid API).
+We do not yet have: real-time CME futures quotes (requires paid exchange licensing), complete local elevator coverage outside the up to 12 named Midwest/Plains states represented in current USDA AMS report mappings, ocean freight rates (Baltic Dry Index requires paid subscription), private crop tour estimates (Pro Farmer, StoneX - proprietary), or individual elevator-level basis by ZIP code (Barchart has this in their paid API).
+Availability still varies by commodity, elevator, report, and release.
 If there is a specific data source you want to see added, sign up and let us know.

 Can I access the raw data via API?